1982 Ethiopian–Somali Border War

 The Ethiopian–Somali Border War took place from June 1982 to August 1983, when Ethiopia launched a large-scale invasion of central Somalia.
 Backed by warplanes and armored units, Ethiopia deployed a 10,000-man force alongside thousands of Somali Salvation Democratic Front (SSDF) rebels.

 The operation initially aimed to advance all the way to the Somali coastline and ultimately overthrow the Barre regime.
 Despite their efforts, Ethiopian troops and SSDF guerrillas failed to capture the key cities of Galkayo and Beledweyne, as the Somali army successfully repelled the main assault.
 However, the conflict soon devolved into a military stalemate around the border towns of Galdogob and Balanbale.

 By late 1982, Ethiopian troops had established entrenched positions 30 km inside Somali territory.
 The invasion ultimately played to the advantage of Somali President Siad Barre, whose regime saw a surge in domestic support.

 Background

 After World War II, leaders in the Somali inhabited Ogaden region of the Ethiopian Empire repeatedly put forward demands for self-determination, only to be ignored by both Emperor Haile Sellasie and the United Nations.
 Following territorial transfers by the British in the mid-1950s, Ethiopia for the first time established control over the Ogaden and began incorporating it into the empire.
 Following Somalia's independence in 1960, the Ogaden was rocked by waves of popular revolts which were brutally repressed.
 During this period, the Somali Republic and the Ethiopian Empire were on the verge of full-scale war over the issue, particularly in 1961 and in the border war of 1964.

-During the 1977–78 Ogaden War, Somalia attempted to assist the Western Somali Liberation Front regain control of the Ogaden region by launching an invasion.
+During the 1977–78 Ogaden War, Somalia attempted to assist the Western Somali Liberation Front in regaining control of the Ogaden region by launching an invasion.
 Backed by Soviet weaponry and Cuban reinforcements, Ethiopia regained control of the region in early 1978.
 This resulted in the mass exodus of hundreds of thousands of Somali men and women immigrating from the Ogaden region to the Somali borders.
 Somalia, despite losing the war, never recognized the international border that places the Ogaden region.

 Following the Soviet Union's change of allegiance from Somalia to Ethiopia in 1978, the United States became allies with Somalia.
 The U.S. originally was aligned with Ethiopia but stopped supplying and equipping the country with support and aid.
 The U.S. originally thought that in the long-term Ethiopia would be a more valuable ally due to its geographical position, its size and influence.
 Somalia and Ethiopia being in close proximity to western oil routes, piqued the interests of both the U.S. and the Soviet Union.